Hexades/SQLite/README.md

 }
 ```

-The basic insert  function.
-This where things can get interesting in the future.
+The basic insert  function is where things can get interesting in the future.
 The event, the repository and all the plumbing stay the same but if I want some different handling of the insert.
 An update is even a better example, perhaps, as I may need to look up some values first before updating.
 In any case, this is  the highly customizable part.
 Just  inject a different function into the event  and you change the behavior.
 ```
 var BasicInsertFunc = func(event *Insert, repo *repository) {
     value := event.value